-Pinching, pulling, sharp, poking, aching, burning or bleeding that occurs with sex regularly is not normal babes.
+Pinching, pulling, sharp, poking, aching, burning or bleeding that occurs with sex regularly is not normal.

-Start by a scheduling a trip to the gynecologist or midwife in your area for help with this issue.
-If your concern isn’t taken seriously – you seriously need a new provider, however rest assured – most providers are well aware and educated on these kinds of issues by now.
+Start by scheduling a trip to the gynecologist or midwife in your area for help with this issue.
+If your concern isn’t taken seriously, then you seriously need a new provider, however, rest assured most providers are well aware and educated on these kinds of issues by now.
 You may receive testing for sexually transmitted diseases just to be sure there isn’t any inflammation causing pain and you will probably receive a pelvic exam as well.
-If everything looks normal with your lab-work and physical exam the next step would be to ask for a referral to Pelvic Floor Physical Therapy.
-Dependent on your insurance you may need a provider to give you a referral or you may be able to refer yourself!
+If everything looks normal with your lab work and physical exam the next step would be to ask for a referral to Pelvic Floor Physical Therapy.
+Dependent on your insurance you may need a provider to give you a referral or you may be able to refer yourself.
 This a great first step to fixing pelvic pain relative to sex.
 Just say no to dealing with that!

 Myth #4: If I don’t make enough vaginal lubrication during sex I’m not turned on (or something is wrong with me.)

 The myth that women who aren’t “wet” aren’t turned on isn’t totally true.

 Partners often associate vaginal wetness with “how they’re doing” in regards to satisfying their partner in bed when often-times it’s not 100% connected.